crate/cratedb-guide/docs/integrate/airflow/data-retention-policy.md

 On the `SQLExecuteQueryOperator`, a certain set of attributes are passed via `partial` instead of `expand`.
 These are static values that are the same for each `DELETE` statement, like the connection and task ID.

 The full DAG implementation of the data retention policy can be found in our [GitHub repository](https://github.com/crate/crate-airflow-tutorial/blob/main/dags/data_retention_delete_dag.py).
-To run the workflow, we rely on Astronomer infrastructure with the same setup as shown in the [first part of the CrateDB and Apache Airflow tutorial](https://community.cratedb.com/t/cratedb-and-apache-airflow-automating-data-export-to-s3/901).
+To run the workflow, we rely on Astronomer infrastructure with the same setup as shown in the {ref}`getting started <airflow-getting-started>` section.

 ## Summary
 This tutorial gives a guide on how to delete data with expired retention policies.
 The first part shows how to design policies in CrateDB and then, how to use Apache Airflow to automate data deletion.
 The DAG implementation is fairly simple: the first task performs the extraction of relevant policies, while the second task makes sure that affected partitions are deleted.
 In the following tutorial, we will focus on another real-world example that can be automated with Apache Airflow and CrateDB.